-Doug London has been with CCS for nearly eight years and in fundraising for his entire professional career.
+Doug London has been with CCS for nearly a decade and in fundraising for his entire professional career.
 Having grown up in a household where giving back was prioritized, Doug learned at a young age the power and value that philanthropy can have in communities around the world.
 Today, he brings forward this same philosophy to his children and continues to be driven by the ability to make a positive impact through his career.

 As a lifelong learner and empathetic leader, Doug believes that every successful partnership starts and ends with mutual learning – providing to his clients strategic, action-oriented counsel and learning just as much in return.
 He begins every client engagement with the knowledge that the right answers are not immediately known but discovered, believing that the best solutions, recommendations, and path forward are established by building trusting, enduring relationships.